Many say Biden not tough enough on Russia: AP-NORC poll

 Burns added that “so far we haven’t seen a lot of practical evidence” of Russian nuclear escalation.

 The White House has authorized more than $2 billion in weapons and led Western sanctions that have crushed the Russian economy.
+Biden announced Thursday an additional $800 million in military aid for Ukraine.
 Biden has ruled out sending U.S. troops — a decision supported by a majority of Americans.

 The U.S. has also held back some weapons and defensive systems sought by Ukraine and placed early limits on intelligence sharing that have been loosened throughout the conflict.